Lampyris noctiluca: Reproduction

-Life cycle

-The life cycle begins when the female, using her luminous glow, attracts a male to mate.
-After mating, she lays between 50 and 100 eggs over a span of three days in moist environments such as under moss, leaf litter, or on grass stems, and then dies without witnessing the hatching of her eggs.
-These pale yellow eggs, each about 1 mm in diameter, may emit a faint yellow glow and hatch within two to three weeks, with the duration potentially extending in colder climates.
-Upon hatching, the larvae, resembling adult females but distinguished by bright spots on each of their 12 segments, embark on a two to three-year predatory phase.
-They primarily feed on slugs and snails, which can be up to 200 times their own weight, by injecting them with a toxic, brown digestive fluid through multiple nips and bites.
-This method allows the larva to consume the prey without getting stuck to any protective mucus, turning the prey into a digestible broth.

-The larvae are nocturnal and most active during moist conditions which favour the activity of their prey.
-Throughout their larval stage, they may undergo four to five moults and hibernate under logs, stones, or leaf litter during winter when food becomes scarce.
-Upon awakening in spring, they continue their lifecycle, which can extend over one or more years.
-The transition to adulthood occurs from May to July or sometimes later, with the adults living off the food reserves accumulated during their larval stage.
-After reaching maturity, their life culminates in reproduction, following which they die, completing the cycle (3).
-The adults typically don't live for more than two or three weeks (6).

 Food

 They undergo their entire feeding phase during the larval stage, The larvae are fierce predators and roam leaf litter in search of slugs and snails (1).
 They do this by injecting their prey with digestive enzymes and then consuming the liquefied internal contents.
 In stark contrast, the adult glow worms lack mouthparts entirely, rendering them unable to eat (2).

 Light pollution problems

 These beetles rely heavily on light for their reproductive processes.
 However, the rise of artificial lighting, even in rural settings, poses a significant challenge.
 Such light sources can complicate the males' search for partners.
 A 2014 study highlighted that minimal levels of light pollution can disrupt the mating behaviour of male L. noctiluca, as they struggle to find females.
 This research underscores the potential link between declining glow-worm populations and light pollution, suggesting that it warrants consideration as a contributing factor (5).

 Habitat

 They are found in old-growth grassland, especially on chalk and limestone soils.
 They are also found in verges, hedgebanks, and on heaths.
 The larvae live in sheltered places, under rocks and wood, but do crawl over different terrain.